2006 Navajo Nation presidential election: Results

-Shirley Jr. (Chinle) and Lovejoy (Crownpoint) proceeded to a runoff in November 2007.
-This was he first time in Navajo government history that a woman made it to the runoff.
-Immediately after the first round, Mrs. Lovejoy selected Walter Phelps from Leupp, Arizona as her running mate to challenge Shirley, who picked Navajo Nation Council Delegate Ben Shelly (Thoreau).
+Shirley and Lovejoy proceeded to the runoff in November 2007.
+This was the first time in Navajo government history that a woman made it to the runoff.
+Immediately after the first round, Lovejoy selected Walter Phelps from Leupp, Arizona as her running mate to challenge Shirley, who picked Navajo Nation Council Delegate Ben Shelly (of Thoreau).

-Shirley defeated Lovejoy in the second round by a margin of 4,000.
-Becoming the first leader of the Navajo nation to be re-elected since Chairman Peter MacDonald.
+Shirley defeated Lovejoy in the second round by a margin of 4,000 votes.
+He became the first leader of the Navajo nation to be reelected since Chairman Peter MacDonald.